Sal Rei

 Sal Rei is a city on the northwestern coast of the island of Boa Vista in eastern Cape Verde.
 Sal Rei is the island's main urban settlement, and the seat of the Boa Vista Municipality.
 In 2010 its population was 5,778.
 The name of the settlement means "Salt King" in Portuguese.
 This name stems from when the island's main industry was salt production.

 Sal Rei has a port on the bay with ferry routes to the islands of Santiago (Praia), Sal (Santa Maria) and Maio (Cidade do Maio).
 A new quay was built in 2015.
 West of the port lies the small islet of Ilhéu de Sal Rei.
 Tourism is concentrated on the area of Praia de Cabral.

 History

 The town was founded in the saltpans of Boa Vista.
 In 1815 and 1817, the town was sacked by pirates.
 Forte Duque de Bragança was built on the nearby island Ilhéu de Sal Rei to defend the town from further pirate attacks.

 Population

 Climate

 Sal Rei is in a desert climate zone as does the rest of the island.
-Its average rainfalll is 67 mm, and its average temperature is 24.1 °C. The coldest month is February which averages 21.7 °C and the warmest is September which averages 27.2 °C.
+Its average rainfall is 67 mm, and its average temperature is 24.1 °C. The coldest month is February which averages 21.7 °C and the warmest is September which averages 27.2 °C.